All Products

 Scenario 1: AI Sandbox intelligent computing power service

-• Model and data preloading: You can use the CreateSession API to create a session and prefetch an instance.
-This lets you load large model weights during the initialization phase, which significantly improves the response speed of the first inference.
+• Model and data preloading: You can use the CreateSession API to pre-create a session and prefetch an instance.
+During initialization, you can load large model weights to significantly improve the response speed of the first inference.

-• Secure data isolation and mounting: When creating a session, you can dynamically mount a dedicated NAS directory for each tenant and specify an independent POSIX user identity (UID/GID) for each directory.
-This ensures that the datasets and model shards of different tenants are logically isolated on physically shared storage and securely loaded on demand.
+• Secure data isolation and mounting: When creating a session, you can dynamically mount a dedicated NAS directory for each tenant and assign an independent POSIX user identity (UID/GID) to each directory.
+This ensures that the datasets and model shards of different tenants are logically isolated on physically shared storage and can be securely loaded on demand.

 Scenario 2: Online game service